 Sacred Space is our way to ensure that our church building and grounds, and the sanctuary in particular, continue to serve our mission.
-Our sanctuary is in urgent need of renovation so that we can continue to meet the needs of our congregation and to make room for other families, now and for the next generation.
-And the renovation would also provide a new way to reach young families by creating safe, flexible, modernized spaces for children and youth of all ages.
+Our sanctuary was in urgent need of renovation so that we can continue to meet the needs of our congregation and to make room for other families, now and for the next generation.
+And the renovation also provided a new way to reach young families by creating safe, flexible, modernized spaces for children and youth of all ages.

-The urgency to act is high.
+The urgency to act was high.
 First, the spiritual needs of our community can be met by the strengths of our church.
-And second, not addressing some of our practical building needs now will limit our ministries and delay and complicate the inevitable when it comes to care of our facility.
+And second, not addressing some of our practical building needs would have limited our ministries and delay and complicate the inevitable when it came time to care of our facility.

 We have reimagined the same colonial aesthetic we have come to know and love, in a larger more flexible space that provides both members and visitors a more welcoming, accessible, engaging worship experience, with multiple seating arrangements that accommodate a wide variety of worship needs and attendance patterns.
-This will utilize the latest sound and lighting technology, while all neatly integrated with a larger town square.
+We have utilized the latest sound and lighting technology, while all neatly integrated with a larger town square.

-There are many enhancements that will expand and enhance our worship music during our phase 2 efforts.
+There are many enhancements that have expanded and enhanced our worship music during our phase 2 efforts.
 They fall into two areas:

-Casavant Frères is building a new pipe organ, known as Opus 3944.
+Casavant Frères built a new pipe organ, known as Opus 3944.
 Once completed, with the addition of the now prepared Choir division, which includes a commanding Tuba, the instrument will have 37 stops and 45 ranks of pipes over three manuals and pedal, for a total of 2634 pipes of metal or wood.
-Interestingly, the new organ will include the Clarinet 8’, Vox Humana 8’ and Chimes from the previous 1941 Redeemer instrument.
+Interestingly, the new organ included the Clarinet 8’, Vox Humana 8’ and Chimes from the previous 1941 Redeemer instrument.

 The organ will be installed in a large chamber located at the back of the chancel, designed especially for the new instrument.
 This new placement will enhance the sound for worshippers.
 Also, for the first time Redeemer will have organ pipes located on either side of the altar that are clearly visible from the sanctuary.